nais/doc/tenants/nav/security/auth/azure-ad/configuration.md

 ## Network Connectivity

-Azure AD is an [external service](../../../nais-application/access-policy.md#external-services).
-Outbound access to the Azure AD hosts is automatically configured by the platform.
+Azure AD is an external service.
+The platform automatically configures outbound access to the Azure AD hosts.

 You do _not_ have to explicitly configure outbound access to Azure AD yourselves in GCP.

-If you're on-premises however, you must enable and use [`webproxy`](../../../nais-application/application.md#webproxy).
+If you're on-premises however, you must enable and use [`webproxy`](../../../reference/application-spec.md#webproxy).

 ## Access Policy